devychen/Course_AIEd_System/README.md

   - Common dishes and dietary considerations.
 - Cash vs. Card:
   - Understanding that many places prefer cash.
   - How to withdraw money or exchange currency.
-### Format
-This will be an interactive game application.
-We will use a complete storyline (such as "Xiao Ming's Study Abroad Diary in Germany") or several smaller stories, depending on the actual development conditions, to cover all the learning content mentioned above.
-Through realistic and engaging situational simulations, students will gain knowledge and experience.
-Afterwards, students will be presented with a series of similar scenarios and asked to determine the appropriate ways to handle them.
-AI will score their responses, testing whether they have genuinely mastered the relevant content.
-### Theoretical Framework
+### Theoretical Framework/Learning Approach
 The Experiential Learning Theory (ELT) proposaed by David Kolb, it is a learning framework that emphasizes gaining knowledge through a continuous cycle of experience, reflection, conceptualization, and experimentation.
 Especially it's four-stage learning cycle:
 1. Concrete Experience (CE)
 - The learner gains direct sensory and emotional experiences through active participation in activities.